Traveling with UMBC Owned Equipment (laptops, PDAs, etc.) and personal items

 - Providing a Defense Service to a foreign person

-An export license is not required when the sole purpose of the meeting is to present research findings that have been or are intended to be published, provided they do not concern detailed information regarding controlled items or technologies (information and items subject to Export Controls).
+You must ensure that any information that you will discuss or any proprietary, unpublished, or export-restricted data or information as that may constitute an unauthorized export items.
+Because you, as an individual, and UMBC can be held liable for improperly transferring controlled items or technology, it is important that you review the federal requirements.
+Most travel outside of the U.S for conferences will fall under an exclusion to the export control regulations and does not require a license when the sole purpose of the meeting is to present research findings that have been or are intended to be published, provided they do not concern detailed information regarding controlled items or technologies (information and items subject to Export Controls).

 As you plan your trip, verify your technology or information you are taking with you falls into one or more of the following categories prior to travelling: